 Property Name Туре Description type (required) string The value of this property MUST be process. extensions (optional) dictionary The Process object defines the following extensions.
-In addition to these, producers MAY create their own. windows-process-ext, windows-service-ext Dictionary keys MUST identify the extension type by name.
-The corresponding dictionary values MUST contain the contents of the extension instance. is_hidden (optional) boolean Specifies whether the process is hidden.
+In addition to these, producers MAY create their own. windows-process-ext, windows-service-ext Dictionary keys MUST use the specification defined name (examples above) or be the id of a STIX Extension object, depending on the type of extension being used.
+The corresponding dictionary values MUST contain the contents of the extension instance. is_hidden (optional) boolean Specifies whether the process is hidden. pid (optional) integer Specifies the Process ID, or PID, of the process. created_time (optional) timestamp Specifies the date/time at which the process was created.

-pid (optional) integer Specifies the Process ID, or PID, of the process. created_time (optional) timestamp Specifies the date/time at which the process was created. cwd (optional) string Specifies the current working directory of the process. command_line (optional) string Specifies the full command line used in executing the process, including the process name (which may be specified individually via the image_ref.name property) and any arguments. environment_variables (optional) dictionary Specifies the list of environment variables associated with the process as a dictionary.
+cwd (optional) string Specifies the current working directory of the process. command_line (optional) string Specifies the full command line used in executing the process, including the process name (which may be specified individually via the image_ref.name property) and any arguments. environment_variables (optional) dictionary Specifies the list of environment variables associated with the process as a dictionary.
 Each key in the dictionary MUST be a case preserved version of the name of the environment variable, and each corresponding value MUST be the environment variable value as a string. opened_connection_refs (optional) list of type identifier Specifies the list of network connections opened by the process, as a reference to one or more Network Traffic objects.
 The objects referenced in this list MUST be of type network-traffic. creator_user_ref (optional) identifier Specifies the user that created the process, as a reference to a User Account object.
 The object referenced in this property MUST be of type user-account. image_ref (optional) identifier Specifies the executable binary that was executed as the process image, as a reference to a File object.
 The object referenced in this property MUST be of type file. parent_ref (optional) identifier Specifies the other process that spawned (i.e. is the parent of) this one, as a reference to a Process object.
 The object referenced in this property MUST be of type process. child_refs (optional) list of type identifier Specifies the other processes that were spawned by (i.e. children of) this process, as a reference to one or more other Process objects.
 The objects referenced in this list MUST be of type process.

 '''

 Basic Process

-{

 "type": "file",

-"spec version": "2.1",
+"spec_version": "2.1",

 "id": "file--e04f22d1-be2c-59de-add8-10f61d15fe20",

 "name": "gedit-bin",

 "hashes": {

 "SHA-256": "aec070645fe53ee3b3763059376134f058cc337247c978add178b6ccdfb0019f"

 }

 }

-{

 "type": "process",

-"spec version": "2.1",
+"spec_version": "2.1",

 "id": "process--f52a906a-0dfc-40bd-92f1-e7778ead38a9",

 "pid": 1221,

-"created": "2016-01-20T14:11:25.55Z",
+"created_time": "2016-01-20T14:11:25.55Z",

 "command_line": "./gedit-bin --new-window",

 "image_ref": "file--e04f22d1-be2c-59de-add8-10f61d15fe20"

 }

 '''

-6.13.2 Windows[TM] Process Extension
+6.13.2 WindowsTM Process Extension